WesselKroos/youtube-ambilight/README.md

 - [x] Fix framedrop when cutting of the black bars in version 2.27.1 vs 2.27
 - [x] Make sure the new buffers dont crash Chrome on lower end devices and it's still smooth on laptops (opacity: 0; stackoverflows the gpu memory)
 - [x] Temporary turn off the video sync canvas when the framerate is to low
+- [x] Turn on the Ambilight extension on existing tabs after the installation.
+This way a refresh is not needed anymore
 - [ ] Add a timeout and timeoutCallback to the waitForDomElement function
 - [ ] Adjust the lowest spread setting to rendering only one canvas element
 - [ ] Ambilight directions setting (top, right, bottom, left)